Hiiirad/personal-notes/Tech Guide/Linux/README.md

 ssh -o UserKnownHostsFile=/dev/null -T root@192.168.1.1 /bin/bash -if
 ```

-If you need to hide your activity whitin your SSH Connection:
+If you need to hide your activity in your SSH Connection:

 ```bash
 #Turn off history recording